zhus-dika/sloshing_balance_via_roboarm/README.md

 ## 🦤 About observation & reward
 ### 🦋 Observations are:
- 1. positions (sine & cosine of joint angles) & velocities (joint angle deravatives) of the 4 actuated joints {1-12}
+ 1. positions (sine & cosine of joint angles) & velocities (joint angle derivatives) of the 4 actuated joints {1-12}
  2. volume of spills related to m_0 {13}
  3. COM of the liquid from FLUENT {14-16}
  4. dCOM velocity {17-19}